Depression in Pregnancy: The Ultimate Guide to Natural Remedies That Can Help You Heal

 Try this instead.
-Instead of making it into a big thing, just aim to do short 5 minute bursts a couple times during the day.
+Instead of making it into a big thing, just aim to do short 5-minute bursts a couple of times during the day.

 6. Begin to meditate!

 Many studies have shown huge benefits of using aromatherapy to help with mood disorders.
-This one found that aromatherapy and massage was MORE effective than most anti anxiety and anti depression medications.
-If you are looking to ease off of you prescription, definitely consider trying aromatherapy.
+This one found that aromatherapy and massage were MORE effective than most anti-anxiety and anti-depression medications.
+If you are looking to ease off of your prescription, definitely consider trying aromatherapy.

 What oils can you use for depression?

-The oils I personally used the most during my bout with postpartum depression were:
+The oils I personally use to help with depression are: